Aba Abia State, Nigeria Travel Guide

 Offer to distribute food, especially with close associates, as a sign of hospitality and community.

 A highly regarded traditional Igbo soup, usually prepared with assorted meats, stockfish, and a variety of vegetables like Ugu (fluted pumpkin leaves) and Uziza.
-It has a singular aroma and taste, often served with pounded yam.
+It has a singular aroma and flavor, often served with pounded yam.

-Find it in local restaurants specializing in traditional cuisine.
+Discover it in local restaurants specializing in traditional cuisine.

 Widely available in local eateries.